ejudd72/five-aside-tech-challenge/README.md

 Build a 5 a side team picker:
 Accept names of 10 players, hit a button and it will randomise it into 2 teams of 5.

-### Optional features:
-- solution can support any number of people a side (begin with a form of 10 entries, ability to add/remove number of entries)
-- ability to balance teams - splitting strong/weak fairly.
-- ability to view previous teams

 ### To-do:
-- Javascript functions created to sort an array of any number of player objects and sort randomly (23/12/2019)
+- Javascript functions created to sort an array of any number of player objects and sort randomly //
-- Javascript functions created to sort an array of any number of player objects and sort into fair teams based on skill level (23/12/2019)
+- Javascript functions created to sort an array of any number of player objects and sort into fair teams based on skill level
 - Wireframe for UX // https://app.moqups.com/QFuGZSbiHg/view
 - Set up react and redux //
 - Game-start component (form for inputting player names, team names and skill levels) //